-On behalf of the USCTA National League, we welcome you with pleasure to the 2017-18 season.
-This year's play will feature many of the world's top players among the U.S.-based professionals.
+On behalf of the USCTA National League, we welcome you with pleasure to the 2018-19 season.
+This year's play will feature a host of the world's top players, competing at clubs across the country.
+Amongst the competitors, seven hold Open titles, including World No.1 Camden Riviere who returns to the league this year.